PhilBaik/philbaik/README.md

 I am interested in power systems, power electronics, electric machines, and electric drives.
 For the past year, I have been interested in the optimized modeling including AC motor geometry and photovoltaic power system.

-I enjoy plyaing basketball and soccer, listening to music, and playing instruments. 😀
+I enjoy playing basketball and soccer, listening to music, and playing instruments. 😀
 I hope to develop every beautiful things. ✨

 ### 💪 Skills